Dennis-Evans/bcpExportImport/README.md

 The dll is compiled with SQL Server Native Client 11.0 so that driver will need to be installed.

-When the C code is added you will be able to use the newer ODBC drivers.  however, that will require the C code is compiled with the header files for the driver.
+The C code has been added.
+You will be able to build wit hte newer drivers if wanted/needed.
+However, that will require the C code is compiled with the header files for the driver.
 ODBC 13.x made some changes to the header files, 11.x may also made changes but I do not remember specifically.

 There is a backup of the AdventureWorks2019 database from MS that was used to create the demo.
 Use any database wanted but for a quick review this may be the best option.